greshake/Alice/README.md

 Browsing: enabled

+Using lots of prompt injections to convince ChatGPT that it can actually operate a computer.

 ## Disclaimer-avalanche
 Disclaimer -2: Do not run my buggy code.
 I don't want to be responsible for borked machines.